Dahl (back) was released Monday.

 Dahl was placed on injured reserve in September and was designated to return in late November.
 It's unclear the role the Lions have in mind, but he was serving in a reserve role when the injury was sustained.

 Dahl will resume practicing Monday, initiating a 21-day window in which the Lions can evaluate the offensive lineman before deciding to add him to the 53-man roster or keep him on injured reserve the rest of the season.
-The 24-year-old has been sidelined since Week 2 with an injury to his lower leg.
+The 24-year-old hasn't played since Week 2 due to the lower-leg injury.